jayttk02/CISC-496-GDP-2/README.md

    These can all be installed by running "npm install [name of package]" in the terminal.
 Or combine it like this:
 `npm install https && npm install fs && npm install path && npm install express-ip && npm install express && npm install ws`
 3. Clone this project and navigate to the "Mobile Controls Web App" folder, then to the "public" subfolder.
 Open "ip.txt" in any text editor.
 4. Now, you will need your local IP address in order to run the server.
 On Windows, you can easily access this by running "ipconfig" and copying the address next to IPv4.
-Still in the "Mobile Controls Web App" folder, replace the contents of "ip.txt" with your local IP address and save the file.
+Replace the contents of "ip.txt" with your local IP address and save the file.
-5. Use Node to run "server.js".
+5. Navigate back to "Mobile Controls Web App" and use Node to run "server.js".
 You can do this with "node server.js" or by using VSCode and executing the file.
 6. On any device connected to the same network (e.g. the machine running the server), navigate to `https://[your local IP address]:8443`.
 You should see a blue button that says "START."
 Note that you will have to click through a security warning because the site uses a self-signed certificate.
 In the terminal where Node JS executes, you should see your IP address mapped to the player number (player 1 or player 2) along with "New client connected!":

 ![alt text](image.png)